 (1) Within 14 days of the conclusion of the mediation, the mediator must file a report of mediation (Vt.
 LB MM Form #6) that:

-(A) sets out the names and addresses of all persons who attended the mediation session(s),
+(A) sets out the names and addresses of all persons who participated in the mediation session(s), identifying each person’s role in the mediation, and specifying which representative of each party had decision-making authority;

-identifying their role in the mediation and specifically identifying the representative of each party who had decision-making authority;
+(B) states whether any person required to participate in mediation failed to

-(B) a statement as to whether any person required to participate in mediation failed to
+(i) participate in the mediation,

-(i) attend the mediation,
+(ii) make a good faith effort to mediate,

-(ii) make a good faith effort to mediate, or
+(iii) timely supply documentation, information, or input figures necessary to the mediation, or

-(iii) timely supply documentation, information, or data requested by the mediator;
+(iv) timely supply responses, information, or data requested by the mediator;

-(C) a summary of the results of the mediation, stating whether full or partial settlement was reached and appending any agreement of the parties, if available; and
+(C) summarizes the results of the mediation, stating whether full or partial settlement was reached and appending any agreement of the parties, if available; and

 (D) if the mediation failed because a party (or parties) failed to follow through on a proposal or an instruction from the mediator, describes those circumstances.